CalvinChaparro/Chaparro_Calvin_LMS/README.md

 When entering a incorrect option, you will be met with an appropriate response.
 Entering a non numerical character will also give the appropriate response.

+10/08/2023

+For Module 6 - Software Implementation Phase 1 - Logic and Functionality, expanded functionality has been implemented allowing users to check in and out books with the barcode number.
+The name "id" has been completely replaced with a more fitting name "barcode" and when the user lists all books, it now shows whether the book has been checked in or out.
+Upon trying to check out a book that has already been checked out, the user will be met with the appropriate response.
+Same thing if the user enters a non numerical option or just a wrong number.
+This should prevent infinite loops and program crashes.

 This was compiled with the recommended IDE IntelliJ IDEA with Java 17 0 comments on commit a4bdeb7